atrotter0/help-queue/README.md

 ## Description

-A React app that simulates a
+A React app that simulates a help queue.

 ## Setup on OSX